 Sultry multi-layered harmonic vocals leading to frenetic harmonic guitar solos, ecstatic head-banging riffs, fantastical violins, grooving bass lines and furious drums paint the myriad and intricate sonic landscapes of Oh..
 She conjures up magic song potions of avant-garde ballads, prog metal instrumentals, symphonic prog rock tunes.
 Her guitars whisper of Satriani and Vai and her vocals, the timbre of Sharon Den Adel, Anneke Van Giesbergen and Tori Amos.
 Her music evokes intense imagery, entices the listener to journey into epic sonic landscapes and finally escape into intense ecstatic oblivion.

 The real story about Oh. and her music is not disguised behind her moniker or cultivated in the place she was born.
-What drives her to play a half-dozen instruments or insist on mixing and mastering her own music isn’t revealed so much in a succession of outer events.
-It’s driven more by her passion to musically reveal her “inside-story” – her path to gnosis or revelation and share that process with the world.
+What drives her to play a half-dozen instruments or insist on mixing and mastering her own music isn’t revealed in a succession of external events — rather, driven by a passion to musically reveal an “inner-story”.

 Her time in her studio is spent in crafting a sound, as she says. ‘epic enough’ to touch the soul, whether in the darkest recesses of sorrow or heights of elation.

-There is so much more to Oh., you just need to listen and her music does ask you listen carefully because there are many twists and turns in her progressive rock and metal landscapes.
+There is so much more to Oh., you just need to listen and listen carefully — because there are many twists and turns in her progressive rock and metal landscapes.

-Reviewers have compared the timbre of her voice to Sharon Den Adel and Anneke Van Giesbergen, others to Happy Rhodes and a cross between Kate bush and Tori Amos.
+Reviewers have compared the timbre of her voice to Sharon Den Adel and Anneke Van Giesbergen, others to Happy Rhodes and a cross between Kate bush, Tori Amos and Eivør.
 They emphasized her quite unique style, as one said, “she defies analysis somewhat as Queensryche” with distinctive sound of her own.